wiu753/wiu753/README.md

 - I'm a 28-year-old Norwegian software engineer
 - Bachelor in Information Systems and IT-leadership
 - Bachelor in Computer Engineering
 - I mostly work with C#, Python, and JavaScript
+- I am stuck in Vim
-- You can reach me on wiu753@gmail.com
+- You can reach me on martinwiu@proton.me